Samuel J. Heyman: Philanthropy

 Heyman had a diverse array of philanthropic interests.
 Most notably, he founded and served as chairman of the Washington-based Partnership for Public Service, a nonprofit organization that encourages undergraduates to pursue careers in public service.
 He endowed the Heyman Fellowship Program at Harvard Law School, Yale Law School, Columbia Law School, and Seton Hall School of Law to assist graduates with careers in federal government.
 He also established The Samuel and Ronnie Heyman Center on Corporate Governance at the Benjamin N. Cardozo School of Law.
+In 1985, Heyman received the Golden Plate Award of the American Academy of Achievement.
 Heyman won the Presidential Citizens Medal in 2008 for his charity work.

 Personal life

 Heyman married Ronnie Feuerstein in 1970.
 Together, they had four children and nine grandchildren.
 His daughter Eleanor married real estate investor Rodney Propp; they have since divorced.
 Heyman and his wife owned a large collection of modern art, including works by Alberto Giacometti, Jackson Pollock, Jeff Koons and Mark Rothko.
 He was a member of the Fifth Avenue Synagogue.

-Samuel J. Heyman died on November 7, 2009 at age 70 due to complications from open heart surgery.
+Heyman died on November 7, 2009, at age 70 due to complications from open heart surgery.